adamburley/PassPushPosh/Docs/Get-SecretLink.md

 ## OUTPUTS

 ### [string] Fully qualified URL
-### [bool] $False if Push URL Token is invalid.
-Note: Expired or deleted Pushes will still return a link.
 ## NOTES
 Including this endpoint for completeness - however it is generally unnecessary.
 The only thing this endpoint does is return a different value depending if "Use 1-click retrieval step"